The 9 Best Ways Saunas Help Your Heart

 I was not a big fan of saunas.
 I always preferred the steam shower or the hot tub to the sauna.

-In my youth I tried the sauna a few times at the local gym.
-At that time, it seemed like the sauna was always dominated by by older men, wrapped in towels, who generally read the newspaper in silence.
+In my youth, I tried the sauna a few times at the local gym.
+At that time, it seemed like the sauna was always dominated by older men, wrapped in towels, who read the newspaper in silence.
+There definitely was an awkward silence in the sauna at the gym.

 In contrast, saunas are everywhere in Finland.
-Saunas get them though the long, dark, and cold winters.
+Saunas get them through the long and cold winters.
 Not only do saunas get them through the winter but saunas may also be one reason why the life expectancy in Finland, without any natural vitamin D for most of the year, has a much longer life-expectancy than what we have in the U.S.

 The sauna culture in Finland is also much different than that of a typical U.S. gym.
 It is a social event.
 Many homes have a sauna.
 Families, friends, and neighbors take saunas together.
 Rather than the silent sauna experience, these saunas are often lively and fun.